Klášterec nad Ohří: Economy

-There is still porcelain production under the trade name Thun 1794 a.s.
-It is the largest Czech porcelain manufacturer.
-The factory in Klášterec has a capacity of approximately 1,000 tonnes per year.
+The company Thun 1794 a.s., which has been the largest Czech porcelain manufacturer, produced porcelain in Klášterec nad Ohří in a factory with a capacity of approximately 1,000 tonnes per year.
+In 2024, after 230 years of existence, the production ended.

+Transport

+The I/13 road (part of the European route E442) from Karlovy Vary to Liberec passes through the town.

+Klášterec nad Ohří is located on the interregional railway line Prague–Cheb.

 Sights

 The historic centre is made up of Dr. Eduarda Beneše Square with its surroundings, including the castle complex.
 The main building on the square is the town hall.
 It was built in the second half of the 19th century, after the original town hall burned down several times.

 Klášterec nad Ohří Castle is the main landmark of the town.
 It was created by the reconstruction of the manor house in 1590–1618 and rebuilt to the present Neo-Gothic style in 1856–1860.
-It is open to the public and it includes a porcelain museum, and large and dendrologically significant English-style park with the salla terrena (a one-storey summer house) and a set of chapels of the Seven Pains of the Virgin Mary from the 90s of the 17th century.
+It is open to the public and it includes a porcelain museum, and large and dendrologically significant English-style park with the sala terrena (a one-storey summer house) and a set of chapels of the Seven Pains of the Virgin Mary from the 1690s.

 The Church of the Holy Trinity was built in 1665–1670 by plans of Carlo Lurago.
-It containts tomb of the Thun family.
+It contains tomb of the Thun family.

-In Lestkov, there are ruins of Egerberk castle above the village.
+A tourist destination are the ruins of the Egerberk castle, located above the village of Lestkov.